-The potential effect of the above items is that it has a high degree of estimation uncertainty, with a potential range of reasonable outcomes, significantly different than estimated impairment allowance.
+The potential effect of the above items is a high degree of estimation uncertainty, with a potential range of reasonable outcomes, significantly different than the existing estimated impairment allowance.

 Notes 3j, 5, 6 and 21 to the consolidated and separate financial statements present more information on the estimation of impairment allowance for loans and advances to customers.